osresearch/shairport-pi/README.md

 * [x] ssh host key persistence
 * [X] Friendly names for the audio channels
 * [x] Preserve config if only the `mmcblk0p2` image is overwritten
+* [ ] Figure out USB bandwidth issue to enable all four ports